Ada-Developers-Academy/core-unit-3/react-components/components.md

 ### Where to Render `StudentList`

-Sofia just began her project by using `create-react-app`.
-At this moment, when Sofia runs `yarn start`, her webapp at `localhost:3000` looks like the default splash screen.
+Sofia began her project by using `npm create` in the usual fashion (then adding the linter rule to enforce the use of semicolons and updating the template files accordingly).
+At this moment, when Sofia runs `npm run dev`, her webapp at `localhost:5173` looks like the default splash screen.

-She's traced her code through `src/index.js` and `src/App.js`, and Sofia knows that **currently, her webapp renders one component:** one instance of **the `App` component**.
+She's traced her code through `src/main.jsx` and `src/App.jsx`, and Sofia knows that **currently, her webapp renders one component:** one instance of **the `App` component**.

 Sofia knows that **a JSX object can contain other elements _and components_**.